kelthuzadx/sparrow/README.md

 [中文](README_CN.md) |
 [English](README.md)

 **sparrow** is a lightweight java web framework.
-It's tiny and lightweight but actually containes almost all infrastructural tools and utilities for web developing.
+It's tiny and lightweight but actually contains almost all infrastructural tools and utilities for web developing.
 Besides, sparrow integrates some full tested third-party libraries/frameworks such as thymeleaf template engine and redis in-memory database so that we don't need to invent everything we use.

 To use sparrow, we need add its dependencies in `pom.xml`and import it: